boblaublaw/dedup/README.md

 ```
      dedup.py 10:somedir somedir3
 ```
 Under the hood, this has the effect of adding 10 to the depth of every file and directory in ```somedir```.
 It is advisable to use a weighted score that is GREATER than the maximum directory depth so that selection results are never mixed.
-(Refer to the "--stagger-path" option to see how dedup.py can automatically calculate depths for you.)
+(Refer to the "--stagger-path" option to see how dedup.py can automatically calculate appropriate weights for you.)

 Conversely, you can also add a "negative weight" to a directory you prefer:
 ```